 Benefits of cash flow forecasting

 Cash flow forecasting is a method where you document an estimate of the financial transactions of your business.
 It can be implemented to have an outlook on the current and future financial situation of your business.
 It can project on your future income and expenses.
-This forecasting can be helpful in making informed decisions on different sectors of your business keeping the estimated status of financial aspect in mind.
+This forecasting can be helpful in making informed decisions on different sectors of your business keeping the estimated status of the financial aspect in mind.

 Cash flow forecasts can be prepared for both short and long duration.
 Short duration ranges from weeks to months whereas, long duration forecasts are typically prepared for a year.